Evernote/android-job/README.md

 The class `JobManager` serves as entry point.
 Your jobs need to extend the class `Job`.
 Create a `JobRequest` with the corresponding builder class and schedule this request with the `JobManager`.

 Before you can use the `JobManager` you must initialize the singleton.
 You need to provide a `Context` and a `JobCreator` implementation.
-The `JobCreator` maps a job key to a specific job class.
-One simple implementation is the `JobCreator.ClassNameJobCreator`, which uses the fully-qualified job class name as key.
+The `JobCreator` maps a job tag to a specific job class.
 It's recommend to initialize the `JobManager` in the `onCreate()` method of your `Application` object.

 ```java
 public class App extends Application {